cba85/electron-webview/README.md

 # Electron webview

 This is a simple Electron application to create a webview.

 Features:
+- Now in my fork, it can open anchor links .
 - Responsive window
 - Remember the window dimensions when reopening
 - Menu & keyboard shortcuts for MacOs